-- granularity: only entire files can be locked - fine when files are used only as rendez-vous points for synchronizing access to something else - but important limitation when synchronizing for shared file I/O - flock can only do advisory locking - the implementations of relevant file systems (e.g. NFS) do not support flock locks - e.g. in Linux's NFS, support for flock locks is available only since version 2.6.12
+- granularity: only entire files can be locked - fine when files are used only as rendez-vous points for synchronizing access to something else - but limiting when synchronizing for shared file I/O - flock can only do advisory locking - the implementations of relevant file systems (e.g. NFS) do not support flock locks - e.g. in Linux's NFS, support for flock locks has been added in version 2.6.12 (June 2005)